stackitcloud/terraform-provider-stackit/docs/resources/loadbalancer.md

 Optional:

 - `idle_timeout` (String) Time after which an idle connection is closed.
-The default value is set to 5 minutes, and the maximum value is one hour.
+The default value is set to 300 seconds, and the maximum value is 3600 seconds.
+The format is a duration and the unit must be seconds.
+Example: 30s

 <a id="nestedatt--listeners--udp"></a>